makersacademy/takeaway-challenge/README.md

 I would like to receive a text such as "Thank you!
 Your order was placed and will be delivered before 18:52" after I have ordered
 ```

-## Basic Requirements
+## Basic Functionality

-- The program has a list of dishes
+- The program has a list of dishes (a menu)
+- The user places the order by viewing the list of dishes, then entering the dishes and quantities they wish to order
+- The cost is  calculated, and the user enters their payment details
-- The user places the order by giving the list of dishes, their quantities and a number that should be the exact total.
-If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "TPlace the order by giving the list of dishes, their quantities and a number that should be the exact total.
-If the sum is not correct the method should raise an error, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
-Your order was placed and will be delivered before 18:52"
+- If the payment amount entered by the user is not correct, the user sees an error message, otherwise the customer is sent a text saying that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
+Your order was placed and will be delivered before 21:00."
 - The text sending functionality is implemented using Twilio API

 ## Getting Started